Ad Mitigation

 The "wait and see"

-Ad blocking isn't a major concern for your audience, or you prioritize user experience above all else.
+Ad blocking isn't a major concern for your audience if you prioritize user experience above all else.

 In that case, holding off on implementing any of these strategies might be the best option.
 You can always revisit monetization options later, as needed.